 MEETING TIME AND PLACE

-This trip will meet at 7:30am MST at Western Spirit, 478 Mill Creek Drive, Moab, Utah.
+This trip will meet at 7:30 AM MST at Western Spirit, 478 Mill Creek Drive, Moab, Utah.
 You will need to spend the night before in Moab.
-We will be happy to pick you up at your hotel, please call us Mon-Fri, 9-5 to schedule your pickup.
+We will be happy to pick you up at your hotel, please call us Monday - Friday, 9-5 to schedule your pickup.
 Muffins, scones, fruit and coffee will be served.

 ENDING TIME AND PLACE

 From our camp on Sego Flat, we will ride into the heart of the Abajo Mountains.
 This is the big day!
-Points of interest include the Reef of Rocks, Chippean Rocks, Maverick Point Overlook, the Skull and Crossbones and the Causeway.
+Points of interest include Reef of Rocks, Chippean Rocks, Maverick Point Overlook, the Skull and Crossbones Summit and The Causeway.
 The roller coaster like ride threads an intricate line through spectacular canyon country before breaking out directly beneath the high peaks.
-At the Causeway the width of the road is all that separates two opposing and deeply cut canyons.
-There's a lot of climbing today as we experience this terrain, but each effort is rewarded with a flowing downhill.
-This entire area was home to the Anasazi and hidden ruins are perched high above the canyon floor in natural alcoves.
-From our final descent into Dry Wash, we'll begin our six mile climb to our camp in the Ponderosas near the headwaters of Johnson Creek.
-TOTAL MILEAGE - 28 miles (sag option)
+At The Causeway the width of the road is all that separates two opposing and deeply cut canyons.
+There’s a lot of climbing today as we experience this terrain, but each effort is rewarded with a flowing downhill.
+This entire area was home to the Ancestral Puebloans and hidden ruins are perched high above the canyon floor in natural alcoves.
+From the final descent into Dry Wash, we’ll begin the six mile climb to our camp in the ponderosas near the headwaters of Johnson Creek.
+TOTAL MILEAGE: 28 miles (sag option)